Scania’s New Truck Range Lifts The 2017 International Truck of The Year Award At The 66th IAA Commercial Vehicle Show

-Renault Trucks' Euro-6 T has been elected International Truck of the Year for 2015 by a jury of 25 leading commercial vehicle editors and senior journalists representing 25 major trucking magazines from throughout Europe.
-The prestigious award was handed over to Bruno Blin, President of Renault Trucks, during the VDA gala dinner on the evening of the opening press day of the IAA Commercial Vehicle Show in Hanover, Germany.
+Scania’s new truck range has been elected International Truck of the Year for 2017 by a jury of 25 commercial vehicle editors and senior journalists, representing 25 major trucking magazines from throughout Europe.
+The prestigious award was handed over to Henrik Henriksson, President and CEO of Scania, during the press day of the IAA Commercial Vehicle Show in Hanover, Germany.

-Based on the International Truck of the Year (ITOY) rules, the annual award is presented to the truck introduced into the market in the previous 12 months which has made the greatest contribution to road transport efficiency based on several important criteria including technological innovation, comfort, safety, driveability, fuel economy, environmental "footprint" and Total Cost of Ownership (TCO).
+Based on the International Truck of the Year (ITOY) rules, the annual award is presented to the truck introduced into the market in the previous 12 months which has made the greatest contribution to road transport efficiency, based on several important criteria including technological innovation, comfort, safety, driveability, fuel economy, environmental ‘footprint’ and Total Operation Economy (TOE).

 Building on the technical strengths and features of its current range, Scania has delivered a new truck generation that introduces substantial improvemets in crucial areas such as cab aerodynamics, comfort and ergonomics, vehicle driveability, driveline performance, safety and customer-optimized services.

 Among the latest powertrain innovations, the Truck of the Year journalists praised the shorter gearchanging time of the automated Opticruise gearboxes - the result of a new layshaft brake - and the performance of the latest in-line six-cylinder 13-litre SCR-only 500hp engine that offers enhanced fuel efficiency across a wide range of on-road applications.
 Another key feature of the new range, which not only contributes to a reduced CO² footprint but also furthers the cause of sustainable transport, is the fact that all Scania Euro 6 engines in the new generation can run on HVO (Hydro treated Vegetable Oil) with the potential to reduce CO² emissions with up to 90 percent.